 Cosy Cafés and Tempting Traybakes

 Whether you’re searching for the perfect destination for a coffee and a chat, or a pit-stop to soothe those aching feet after a busy day in the city, Belfast’s coffee shops are second to none.
-Cafes are tucked into every street corner, including local gem Clements which serves up enormous traybakes to satisfy that sweet tooth.
+Cafes are tucked into every street corner, including Starbucks.
 Enjoy the atmospheric The Dock Café, an honesty-box café with a focus on the community and all things local.
 Visit Belfast City Hall and enjoy a large cup of coffee and home baked treats at The Bobbin Café.

 With such a rich array of tasty treats on offer, its sometimes difficult to know where to start.
 If you’re in the mood for sampling the best of Northern Ireland, a food tour is the way to go.
 McComb’s offers foodie tours, allowing you to taste food and drink from all over Northern Ireland and meet the local producers we have to thank for it.
 Simply bring your appetite and they will take care of the rest!
 Or enjoy a four hour fun and food filled guided walk to some of the top food and drink spots in Belfast with Taste and Tour.